The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Abstract

 \section{Abstract}

 We propose a novel Hermite-Taylor correction function method to handle embedded boundary and interface conditions for Maxwell's equations.
 The Hermite-Taylor method evolves the electromagnetic fields and their derivatives through order $m$ in each Cartesian coordinate.
 This makes the development of a systematic approach to enforce boundary and interface conditions difficult.
 Here we use the correction function method to update the numerical solution where the Hermite-Taylor method cannot be applied directly.
+Time derivatives of boundary and interface conditions, converted into spatial derivatives, are enforced to obtain a stable method and relax the time-step size restriction of the Hermite-Taylor correction function method.
 The proposed high-order method offers a flexible systematic approach to handle embedded boundary and interface problems, including problems with discontinuous solutions at the interface.
 This method is also easily adaptable to other first order hyperbolic systems.

 \keywords{Hermite method \and Correction function method \and Maxwell's equations \and High order \and Embedded boundary conditions \and Interface conditions} \subclass{35Q61 \and 65M70 \and 78A45}